How to Take a Shower

 Pros: By far, the number-one choice of Ezra the Fearless Wonder Toddler.

 Cons: Don’t forget to remove the toilet paper from the holder.
 And move the plunger outside.
 Clear everything off the counter if your baby can stand up.
-What did just find behind the toilet?
+What did he just find behind the toilet???
 Oh, God, this is the SHORTEST SHOWER EVER.